subsite/git-cheatsheet/README.md

-git show 835a0edccd:path/to/file # Display file contents specific commit git log -S'foobar' # Find string 'foobar' in history git log -S'foobar' -- path/to/file # Find string 'foobar' in history of specific file
+git show 835a0edccd:path/to/file # Display file contents specific commit git log -S'foobar' # Find string 'foobar' in history git log -S'foobar' -- path/to/file # Find string 'foobar' in history of specific file git log -1 # Show only -[number] latest commits git log --since 2020-12-20 # Show only commits sice this date for repo in *; do git -C ./$repo/ log -1; done; # Loop through all repos in this directory and display the last commit

 ```
 ## Diff